 The exams officer will provide written information to candidates in advance of each exam series.
-A formal briefing session for candidates may be given by the Year Learning Co-Ordinator, Head of Key Stage or Deputy Headteacher responsible for that Key Stage.
+A formal briefing session for candidates may be given by the Head of Year, Head of Key Stage or Deputy Headteacher responsible for that Key Stage.